Queenie-abosede/Skills-To-Career-Mentorship/Telecoms Customer Churn Report.md

 ## Limitation
 Analyzing population impact was difficult due to the "one-to-many" relationship between cities and zip codes, preventing clean data aggregation.

+## 📜 Conclusion
+The company should prioritize reducing churn by improving Fiber Optic service quality and reliability, as it’s the main driver of revenue loss.
+The CEO and executives should lead a cross-departmental effort in Marketing to retain month-to-month Fiber users through targeted offers, Customer Service to enhance Fiber installation and support, Product Team should improve service performance and bundle add-ons for retention, and Finance to fund these initiatives.
+This coordinated action will strengthen customer loyalty, reduce revenue churn, and protect long-term profitability.

 ## 📂 Files Included
 File Description:
 [https://drive.google.com/drive/folders/1lyJ5bBK2THVo_pi7M9K4RhHXs_0o-fgS?usp=sharing]